pstroe/chartering-new-realms-2024/_build/html/_sources/chapter2.md

 - Songs consistently scored higher than poetry.
 Examples include Psalm 23 and Psalm 149, which averaged 46-65%.

 (*Notizen, die nicht zu meinem Vergleich gehören, aber aufgefallen sind*
-- Across the board, the median scores were slightly higher than the averages, indicating that a substantial proportion of translations performed better than the average, with a few outliers pulling down the overall mean.
-This suggests that while some translations may struggle, the general performance of MT systems remains relatively high and consistent.
-- The BLEU scores tended to be lower compared to other metrics, reflecting the common limitations of this metric in evaluating creative or interpretive translation tasks.
-BLEU’s strict adherence to exact n-gram matches means that translations which paraphrase or modify sentence structure (such as in the gold standard) are penalized, regardless of their accuracy or faithfulness to the source content.
 - The BLEU scores for this source were notably low, especially for Book 1, Chapter 13, where it was just 6.71%.
 This highlights the difficulty of machine translation in retaining exact word matches when the source text is rich in descriptive detail.
 This also lead to a noticeable gap between average and median scores, indicating that most translations performed better than the overall average, but the BLEU scores pulled down the mean scores significantly.)

 ### Possible explanations